-Rates Interest rate derivatives Off-the-run U.S. Treasuries Global government bonds Agencies Futures Dollar derivatives Repurchase agreements Non-deliverable swaps Interest rate swaps and options Credit Credit derivatives Asset-backed securities Convertibles Corporate bonds High yield bonds Emerging market bonds Foreign Exchange Foreign exchange options G-10 Emerging markets Cross currencies Exotic options Spot FX Emerging market FX options Non-deliverable forwards Energy and Commodities (OTC and listed derivatives) Electricity Natural Gas Coal Base and precious metals Refined and crude oil Emissions Soft commodities Equities and Other Equity derivatives Cash equities Index futures Other derivatives and futures
+Rates Interest rate derivatives

+Off-the-run U.S. Treasuries

+Global government bonds

+Agencies

+Futures

+Dollar derivatives

+Repurchase agreements

+Non-deliverable swaps

+Interest rate swaps and options

+Credit Credit derivatives

+Asset-backed securities

+Convertibles

+Corporate bonds

+High yield bonds

+Emerging market bonds

+Foreign Exchange Foreign exchange options

+G-10

+Emerging markets

+Cross currencies

+Exotic options

+Spot FX

+Emerging market FX options

+Non-deliverable forwards

+Energy and Commodities (OTC and listed derivatives) Electricity

+Natural Gas

+Coal

+Base and precious metals

+Refined and crude oil

+Emissions

+Soft commodities

+Equities and Other Equity derivatives

+Cash equities

+Index futures

+Other derivatives and futures

 Certain categories of trades settle for clearing purposes with CF&Co, one of our affiliates.
 CF&Co is a member of the Financial Industry Regulatory Authority ("FINRA") and the Fixed Income Clearing Corporation ("FICC"), a subsidiary of the Depository Trust & Clearing Corporation.
-We, CF&Co and other affiliates participate in off-the-run U.S. Treasuries as well as other markets by posting quotations for our respective accounts and by acting as principal.
+We, CF&Co and other affiliates act in a matched principal or principal capacity in markets by posting and/or acting upon quotes for our account.
 Such activity is intended, among other things, to assist us, CF&Co and our affiliates in managing proprietary positions (including, but not limited to, those established as a result of combination trades and errors), facilitating transactions, framing markets, adding liquidity, increasing commissions and attracting order flow.
+Similarly, when framing a market in a "name passing" marketplace, BGC and its affiliates may post quotations that we believe reflect contemporaneous and/or anticipated potential market interest in an effort to facilitate liquidity for market participants on our respective platforms.
+The firms use commercially reasonable efforts to find a counterparty for any resulting transactions, at the customary minimum size level for that market.